 The cast is made up of David’s network of funny friends, and a lot of the dialogue is improvised.
 The improvisation makes for punchlines that don’t feel too predictable or formulaic.
 It’s always a delight when a joke comes as surprise, and that happens often in Curb.

 Veep (2012 to Present)

 Julia Louis-Dreyfus gives a stellar performance as Vice President Selina Meyers in this political satire.
-Political humor — now more than ever — can feel undercooked if not done right.
+Political humor—now more than ever—can feel undercooked if not done right.
 Veep manages to steer clear of obvious jokes and derivative characters while navigating the world of politics.
 Selina Meyers never reveals her party affiliation, which allows the show to poke fun at American politics as a whole, rather than honing in on one side.
 It’s a smart choice that makes for interesting commentary and accessible comedy.

 Happy Endings (2011 to 2013)

 The premise of Happy Endings is simple: six best friends hang out in Chicago.
-It’s never been all that popular, and personally I think it’s highly underrated.
-The series was cancelled after only three seasons, just as it was starting to figure itself out.The premise probably didn’t feel exciting at the time, and was too similar to Friends for people’s liking.
+It’s never been all that popular, and personally, I think it’s highly underrated.
+The series was canceled after only three seasons, just as it was starting to figure itself out.The premise probably didn’t feel exciting at the time, and was too similar to Friends for people’s liking.
 That’s fair, but the characters themselves are more three-dimensional than most sitcoms about a group of friends.
 A lot of the jokes lend themselves to acute observational humor, mostly about the chaotic world of modern society.
-Happy Endings makes you laugh before it makes you think, but it does pull of both.
+Happy Endings makes you laugh before it makes you think, but it does pull off both.
 Unfortunately, it ended too soon.